jo-seph/Mobisens/README.md

 - Display SSD1306 OLED
 - USB Power Bank

+Arduino IDE

-idea based on Airrohr Feinstaubsensor from
+Idea based on Airrohr Feinstaubsensor from
 - https://luftdaten.info/
 - https://github.com/opendata-stuttgart/sensors-software/tree/master/airrohr-firmware

 SDS011 Library [sds011_vers] with reading in Query Reporting Mode [Factory Default is active reporting mode]

+NOx/CO Sensor
 Interpreting the values from the MiCS-4514 on the CJMCU-4541 Breakout Board is inspired and based on work from
 - Shawn Hymel https://github.com/ShawnHymel/MICS-4514_CO_and_NOx_Sensor_Breakout